 The Commission and MEDC represented a groundbreaking partnership between The Dayton Foundation and the Dayton Business Committee and includes representatives from both minority and majority business owners and community leaders.

-A three-year initiative of Foundation and the Business Committee, MEDC has worked to foster stronger minority businesses for the overall economic growth and vitality of our region.
-To continue MEDC's work in the community, the Dayton Area Chamber of Commerce stepped forward in 2010 to lead this initiative by incorporating MEDC's activities into the Chamber's.
-MEDC's new name is the Minority Business Partnership.
+A three-year initiative of Foundation and the Business Committee, MEDC worked to foster stronger minority businesses for the overall economic growth and vitality of our region.
+To continue MEDC’s work in the community, the Dayton Area Chamber of Commerce stepped forward in 2010 to lead this initiative by incorporating MEDC’s activities into the Chamber’s.
+MEDC’s new name is the Minority Business Partnership.
 The Commission continues to be a Dayton Foundation leadership initiative.

 GREATER DAYTON PARTNERS FOR THE ENVIRONMENT

 In 2008, The Dayton Foundation offered a special workshop for the region’s conservation organizations to explore ways to collaborate in preserving Greater Dayton’s natural resources.
 The idea was overwhelmingly embraced by more than 40 environmental organization participants at this workshop.
-As a result of this meeting, The Dayton Foundation has launched the Greater Dayton Partners for the Environment.
+As a result of this meeting, The Dayton Foundation launched the Greater Dayton Partners for the Environment.

 The Partners' purpose is to continue to convene the groups, coordinate communications for information resource and public education purposes, and develop joint grant proposals to further regional conservation.

-The funding of this pilot effort makes possible a part-time environmental professional position to identify key funding opportunities to support the work of the collaborating environmental organizations.
-The Dayton Foundation has established the Friends of the Greater Dayton Partners for the Environment Fund so that other funding partners, as well as individuals who would like to make a donation, can support the effort.
+The funding of this pilot effort made possible a part-time environmental professional position to identify key funding opportunities to support the work of the collaborating environmental organizations.
+The Dayton Foundation established the Friends of the Greater Dayton Partners for the Environment Fund so that other funding partners, as well as individuals who would like to make a donation, can support the effort.
 The goal is to enhance the effectiveness and capacity of the region’s organizations and programs to help conserve the area’s natural environment and agricultural resources and educate the public about how they can participate in this conservation effort.

-CRAYONS TO CLASSROOMS
+DAYTON CRAYONS TO CLASSROOMS

 When Crayons to Classrooms opened its doors for the first time on January 15, 2009, teachers from The Gardendale Academy in Dayton were overwhelmed.
 Said one teacher, “This is a wonderful opportunity to get help for my students.
 It also helps my students learn about the generosity of others – an extremely important lesson.”

-Click on the arrow above to view a six-minute video that documents Crayons to Classrooms opening day and the impact the program had on the first teachers to walk through its doors.
+Click on the arrow above to view a six-minute video that documents Dayton Crayons to Classrooms opening day and the impact the program had on the first teachers to walk through its doors.

 Thousands of children come to class each day without the basic school supplies they need to be successful.
 Since many parents can't afford these items themselves, teachers often reach into their own pockets, as much as $500 and $1,000 per year, to help provide their students with needed supplies.
 To help address this need, The Dayton Foundation and the Mathile Family Foundation launched a leadership initiative in 2008 to provide free educational supplies for teachers.